Gprachi390/Object-oriented-programming-project/README.md

 Set up the MySQL workbench
 Create the required tables in the database
-Run food.java in Visual Studio Code from the project folder For checking the status and change it once the food is delivered from the delivery man side, run the delivery_man.java Steps to create a Doxygen file
+Run food.java in Visual Studio Code from the project folder To check the status and change it once the food is delivered from the delivery man side, run the delivery_man.java Steps to create a Doxygen file

 Install Doxygen